davidecarlson/unix_tips_etc/README.md

 A UNIX/programming/bioinformatics cheatsheet.
 Based on Tom's original idea of a repository of useful tips for Merlin use [here](https://github.com/TBooker/Tips-and-Tricks), but with more personal stuff in it.

+Forked so that I can add my own tips.

 ## Bash